-Founded in 1983, the Parents Association (PA) has grown and changed with the school.
-However, it has always been a community of parents who support each other and the school in a variety of ways.
+Over the years, the PA has grown and changed with the school.
+It has always been a community of parents who support each other and the school in a variety of ways.

 The mission of the PA is to connect, support, and strengthen the WSB community by promoting alignment with WSB values and mission, facilitating and fundraising for enriching activities, acting as a community resource, and maintaining a welcoming and inclusive environment.
 The PA is responsible for ensuring that a collective parental voice is represented to the school through appropriate groups and channels.
-The PA's mandate is reviewed in consultation with the Central Team.
-There are no dues for the PA and all parents are automatically members by enrolling a student at WSB.
-Our specific goals for the 2021/22 School Year are as follows:
+There are no dues for the PA and all current parents and guardians are automatically members by enrolling a student at WSB.

+Our specific goals for the 2023/24 school year are to:

-- 1. Enhance parent satisfaction, participation and connection. - 2.
-Champion our school internally and externally. - 3.
-Collaborate with faculty and administration to foster excellence in our school. - 4.
-Support the school's initiative to strengthen diversity, equity, and inclusion in our community.
+- 1. Enhance parent participation and connection. - Support the school's initiative to strengthen diversity, equity, and inclusion in our community.